-The second child of Vivian and Justine Cosgrave was George
+The second child of Vivian and Justine Cosgrave was George Steele Cosgrave, whose life will be covered in chapter 16.

 Noeline Catherine Cosgrave was the third child and only daughter of Vivian and Justine Cosgrave.
 Noeline was born 31 December 1920 in Wellington.
 She was at secretarial college in Wanganui when her father was transferred to Taumaranui, and Noeline boarded with a local Wanganui family until her studies were completed.
-Noeline worked in an administrative role for the detail in the next chapter.

-New Zealand government until retirement, and she then worked
+Noeline worked in an administrative role for the New Zealand government until retirement, and she then worked for a firm of architects.